AnguHashBlog/.github/profile/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-10. In GitHub, send a pull request to `angular-headless-hashnode:develop`.
+10. In GitHub, send a pull request to `AnguHashBlog:develop`.

 ### Reviewing a Pull Request